-- 6.1 The nominee is required to state whether, in his opinion: - the proposed arrangement has a reasonable prospect of being approved and implemented, and - a meeting of creditors (and [CVA] the company) should be held to consider the proposal.
+- 31. The nominee is required to state whether, in his opinion: - the proposed arrangement has a reasonable prospect of being approved and implemented, and - a meeting of creditors (and [CVA] the company) should be held to consider the proposal.

-In cases where the directors intend to obtain a moratorium under Schedule A1 to The Insolvency(Northern Ireland) Order 1989 this statement must form part of the statement which the nominee is required to submit to the directors and which they in turn are required to file in court.
+In cases where the directors intend to obtain a moratorium under Article 14A of the Order this statement must form part of the statement which the nominee is required to submit to the directors and which they in turn are required to file in court.
 In all other cases it must be included in the nominee's report to the court.

-Where a moratorium is in force under Schedule A1 to the Insolvency (Northern Ireland) Order 1989 the nominee is required as part of his monitoring duties to keep under review the question of whether the proposal has a reasonable prospect of being approved and implemented, and must withdraw his consent to act if he forms the view that it no longer does.
+Where a moratorium is in force under Article 14A of the Order the nominee is required as part of his monitoring duties to keep under review the question of whether the proposal has a reasonable prospect of being approved and implemented, and must withdraw his consent to act if he forms the view that it no longer does.

-- 6.2 In the English case of Re A Debtor (No 140 10 of 1995), Greystoke v Hamilton-Smith and Others ([1996] 2 BCLC 429; [1997] BPIR 24) the court set out three tests which the nominee should apply before concluding that a meeting should or should not be summoned and held that he should satisfy himself on all three counts.
-They are: - (a) that the company's/debtor's true position as to assets and liabilities is not materially different from that which it is represented to the creditors to be; - (b) that the directors'/debtor's proposal has a real prospect of being implemented in the way it is to be represented it will be; - (c) that there is no already-manifest yet unavoidable prospective unfairness. - 6.3 Test (b) is effectively the same as that which is now required by statute.
-If the nominee cannot satisfy himself that the other two conditions are met but still recommends that a meeting should be held, he should explain in his comments the basis on which he is making that recommendation and qualify his comments so that the fact that the conditions are not met is conspicuously brought to the attention of the court. - 6.4 Where the nominee reports in the affirmative on the matters referred to in paragraph 6.1 he is required to set out his comments on the proposal and to annex them to his statement or report.
-The matters upon which the nominee will wish to comment will vary from case to case but they should normally include: - (a) the extent to which the nominee has investigated the company's/debtor's circumstances; - (b) the basis upon which assets have been valued; - (c) the extent to which the nominee considers that reliance can be placed upon the directors'/debtor's estimate of the liabilities to be included in the VA; - (d) information on the attitude adopted by the directors/debtor with particular reference to instances of failure to cooperate with the nominee; - (e) the result of any discussions between the nominee and secured creditors or other interested parties upon whose cooperation the performance of the VA will depend;
+- 32. In the English case of Re A Debtor (No 140 IO of 1995), Greystoke v Hamilton-Smith and Others ([1996] 2 BCLC 429; [1997] BPIR 24) the Court set out three tests which the nominee should apply before concluding that a meeting should or should not be summoned and held that he should satisfy himself on all three counts.
+They are: - (a) that the company's/debtor's true position as to assets and liabilities is not materially different from that which it is represented to the creditors to be; - (b) that the directors'/debtor's proposal has a real prospect of being implemented in the way it is to be represented it will be; - (c) that there is no already-manifest yet unavoidable prospective unfairness - 33.
+Test (b) is effectively the same as that which is now required by statute.
+If the nominee cannot satisfy himself that the other two conditions are met but still recommends that a meeting should be held, he should explain in his comments the basis on which he is making that recommendation and qualify his comments so that the fact that the conditions are not met is conspicuously brought to the attention of the court. - 34.
+Where the nominee reports in the affirmative on the matters referred to in paragraph 31 above he is required to set out his comments on the proposal and to annex them to his report to the Court.
+The matters upon which the nominee will wish to comment will vary from case to case but they should normally include: - (a) the extent to which the nominee has investigated the company's/debtor's circumstances; - (b) the basis upon which assets have been valued; - (c) the extent to which the nominee considers that reliance can be placed upon the directors'/debtor's estimate of the liabilities to be included in the VA; - (d) information on the attitude adopted by the directors/debtor with particular reference to instances of failure to co-operate with the nominee; - (e) the result of any discussions between the nominee and secured creditors or other interested parties upon whose co-operation the performance of the VA will depend;